visit-dav/visit/src/doc/gui_manual/MakingItPretty/Lighting.rst

 Light color and brightness
 """"""""""""""""""""""""""

+VisIt_ enables the user to vary lights both in color and in brightness.

+.. danger:
+When plotted surface colors are used to convey important information such as the magnitude of a variable or type of material, colored lighting has the potential to profoundly skew the surface colors and should be used with great care.
-VisIt allows lights to have color as well as brightness.
-Colored lighting can produce interesting effects that may be desirable for presentations.
+Nonetheless, colored lighting can produce interesting effects that may be desirable for purposes aiming towards photorealism.

 To change the light color, click on the light **Color** button and select a new color from the **Color** menu.
 Once a color is picked, you can also set the brightness for the light.
 The brightness is essentially a knob that allows you to dim the light.
 If the brightness is set completely to the right then the light will have exactly the color that was picked for it.
 If the brightness is not set to full intensity then the light will be dimmer.
 You can set the brightness by adjusting the **Brightness** slider in the **Lighting Window**.